NFL franchise moves and mergers

-Despite a Pete Rozelle promise to Congress not to relocate franchises in return for a law exempting the league from certain aspects of antitrust laws, thus making possible the AFL–NFL merger, several franchises have relocated since the merger and the passage of the law (Public Law 89-800) which sanctioned it.
+In 1966, Pete Rozelle promised Congress that franchises would not move, a promise made to secure a law exempting the league from certain aspects of antitrust laws, thus making possible the AFL–NFL merger.
+Despite Rozelle's promise, several franchises have moved since the merger and the passage of the law (Public Law 89-800) that sanctioned it.
 While owners invariably cited financial difficulties as the primary factor in such moves, many fans bitterly disputed these contentions, especially in Baltimore, St. Louis, and Cleveland, each of which eventually received teams some years after their original franchises moved.

-However, Los Angeles, the second-largest media market in the United States, did not have an NFL team from 1995 to 2015.
-The league had started actively promoting a return to Los Angeles no later than 2006, and in January 2016, the NFL gave the St. Louis Rams approval to move back to Los Angeles.
-A year later, the Chargers also relocated to the city, while the Raiders relocated to Las Vegas in 2020.
+Los Angeles, the second-largest media market in the United States, did not have an NFL team from 1995 to 2015.
+The league had started promoting a return to Los Angeles no later than 2006, and in January 2016, the NFL gave the St. Louis Rams approval to move back to Los Angeles.
+A year later, the Chargers also moved to the city, while the Raiders moved to Las Vegas in 2020.

-Within the United States, the San Diego–Tijuana market is currently the largest metropolitan area (and only one with over 3 million residents) without an NFL franchise.
-The only other city to be seriously considered in the country in recent times was San Antonio, Texas, which the Raiders seriously considered as a relocation candidate in 2014 before choosing Las Vegas.
+The San Diego–Tijuana market is currently the largest U.S. metropolitan area (and only one with over 3.2 million residents) without an NFL franchise.
+The only other city to be seriously considered in the country in recent times was San Antonio, Texas, which was examined by the Raiders in 2014 before they chose Las Vegas.

-Speculation on future relocation has mainly been centered around two larger cities outside the United States: Toronto, Canada (q.v.
+Speculation on future moves has mainly been centered around two cities outside the United States: Toronto, Canada (q.v.
 National Football League in Toronto) and London, England, United Kingdom (q.v.
 Potential London NFL franchise), the latter of which would be the first attempt by one of the major professional sports leagues in the United States and Canada to place a team outside North America.

-Additionally, with the increasing suburbanization of the U.S., the building of new stadiums and other team facilities in the suburbs instead of the central city became popular in the 1970s.
+In the 1970s, the suburbanization of the U.S. saw the construction of stadiums and other team facilities in the suburbs instead of the central city.

 Timeline

-Teams making more significant moves, in chronological order
+Teams that have moved

-The NFL considers these continuous franchises that relocated to different metropolitan areas.
+The NFL considers these teams to be continuous franchises that have moved to a new metropolitan area.

-The list also includes franchises from the 1960s American Football League that moved during that league's existence.
-The NFL and AFL agreed to merge in 1966, with the merger taking effect in 1970.
+The list includes franchises from the 1960s American Football League that moved during that league's existence.
+The NFL and AFL agreed to merge in 1966; the merger took effect in 1970.
 All AFL franchises were accepted into the NFL, and the NFL incorporated the AFL's history, records, and statistics.
+In chronological order: